Dillion, Boston College chug past Pitt 26-19

 BIG PICTURE

-Boston College: Addazio improved to 44-44 with the Eagles but his status going forward is uncertain.
+Boston College: The Eagles need to figure out if a change is in order.
+Addazio has kept the Eagles competitive but they’re stuck in neutral in the ACC.
+Boston College has never finished better than .500 in conference play under Addazio’s watch.
+Yet his slam dance in the mosh pit hinted at how badly he’d like an opportunity to stick around.

+“He's a pretty reserved and tame guy most of the time,” quarterback Dennis Grosel said.
+“I know he wanted this one badly.
+We wanted this one for him also.
+It was nice to see him let some emotion out."

 Pitt: Given a chance to reach the eight-win plateau for the first time since 2016, the Panthers sputtered.
 The offense having trouble punching it in was hardly surprising.
-The Panthers averaged just 20.2 points on the season, 13th in the 14-team ACC.
 But the way the defense couldn’t get stops even though it knew what was coming was a stunner.

 UP NEXT